 Professional Summary

-Through these partnerships, she explores how educators make sense of their contexts and develop "pedagogical design capacity" while adapting curricular materials to implement evidence-based strategies that support and affirm all learners.
-Her research has been published in high-impact journals, including Literacy Research: Theory, Methods, and Practice, Urban Education, Action in Teacher Education, Teacher Development, and The Reading Teacher.
+Kierstin Giunco, Ph.D. (she/her), is an elementary literacy and curriculum educator and scholar who brings and shares a practitioner-inquiry lens to her teaching of undergraduate and graduate courses.
+Her research draws on qualitative methods within long-term partnerships to explore how educators make sense of their contexts and develop their agency as they adapt curricular materials to support and affirm all learners.
+Her work has been published in Literacy Research: Theory, Method, and Practice, Urban Education, Action in Teacher Education, Teacher Development, and The Reading Teacher.

 Education